-Community Health Equity Liaison - In 2022, NorthShore hired a Community Health Equity Liaison, who has been reaching out to patients who missed mammograms.
+Community Health Equity Liaison - NorthShore's Community Health Equity Liaison reaches out to patients who are past-due for mammogram screenings.
 This liaison plays a critical role, providing outreach and breast cancer screening navigation to its most vulnerable communities.
-With her help, NorthShore has reached its highest-ever rate of mammogram screening for the communities around

-Evanston, Skokie, Highland Park and Glenbrook hospitals.
-This is an important step in early detection and care for patients experiencing breast cancer.
+With her help, NorthShore has reached its highest-ever rate of mammogram screening for the communities around Evanston, Skokie, Highland Park and Glenbrook hospitals, which is crucial for early detection and care for breast cancer patients.